Monterrey: Climate

 Monterrey frequently experiences extreme weather changes; for example, it sometimes reaches 30 °C in January and February, the coldest months.
 The most extreme weather changes in summer occur with rainfall, which can reduce temperatures significantly, and the temporary absence of the northern winds in winter, which can lead to abnormally high temperatures.
 Seasons are not well defined; the warm season may start in February and may last until September.
 In April and May 2011 temperatures reached 45 °C or higher, causing fires and extreme heat.
 Snow is a very rare event, although an accumulation of 20 in in 8 hours occurred in January 1967.
-The most recent snowfall was in February 2021, Sleet and ice events occurred in January 2007, December 2009, January and February 2010 and February 2011, caused by temperatures around -5 °C.
+The most recent snowfall was in February 2021.
+Sleet and ice events occurred in January 2007, December 2009, January and February 2010, and February 2011, caused by temperatures around -5 °C.

 From June 30 to July 2, 2010, Monterrey was hit by the worst natural disaster in the city's history when Hurricane Alex delivered more than 584 mm of rain in 72 hours, with areas reaching up to 1 m of rain during that same period, destroying homes, avenues, highways and infrastructure, and leaving up to 200,000 families without water for a week or more.
 The amount of water that fell was equivalent to the average precipitation for a year.
 This was about 3–4 times as much rain as Hurricane Gilbert produced in the city on September 15, 1988.
 The death toll of Hurricane Alex was estimated to be around 20.

 Demographics

 According to the national INEGI population census of 2010, of the total population of the state of Nuevo León, 87.3% lived in the Monterrey metropolitan area.

-The Monterrey metropolitan area is the second most populous in Mexico with more than 5 million.
+The Monterrey metropolitan area is the second most populous in Mexico, with more than 5 million inhabitants.
 It comprises the municipalities of Monterrey, Apodaca, Escobedo, García, Guadalupe, Santiago, Juárez, San Nicolás de los Garza, San Pedro Garza García, Santa Catarina and Salinas Victoria.